 This tent, which was handed down to them, was brought into this country by our ancestors who accompanied Joshua (at the conquest of the nations that God drove out before their advance), and remained here until the time of David.

-David found favor with God, and prayed that he might provide the God of Jacob with a place to reside.
+46 David found favour with God, and prayed that he might provide the God

 But it was Solomon who built a house for God.